Efury1/leetcode-solutions/README.md

 ## Future Plans
 I'm excited to expand this project by creating **YouTube videos** on the following topics inspired by my LeetCode learning journey.
 Below is a to do list for me for topics I want to make vidoes on:

-- Function Composition adn reduce right
+- Function Composition and reduceRight
--

 ## Contribution and Feedback
 This is a learning-focused repository, and I'm always looking for feedback to improve my solutions.
 If you spot an optimization or have suggestions, feel free to open an issue.